study-ORCATech-cloud/cicd-labs/GitHub-Actions/README.md

 ## 💬 Contributing

-While these labs are designed for individual learning, if you find errors or have suggestions for improvements to the lab instructions or solutions:
+While these labs are designed for individual learning, if you find errors or have suggestions for improvements to the lab instructions or configurations:
 1. Consider opening an Issue in the original repository.
 2. Alternatively, you can fork the original repository, make your suggested changes in a branch, and then open a Pull Request back to the original repository with a clear description of your proposed improvements.